mikaturunen/cthulhu-generator-application/README.md

 * Start programming like MAD and the changes are automatically synced to environment
 * To compile everything I suggest you make your life a lot easier inside the nanobox with `npm i -g gulp`
 * Run `gulp` to compile the project

+### Docker instructions

+You can run the services the application depends on, like Mongo in a container locally if you are not feeling like installing all the stuff on your local system.

+TODO: write instructions.

 ### Suggested editors / plugins